Foundational Skills in Life Sciences

 I am a professor in the U.S., a tenured faculty member with MD, PhD degrees.

-I will guide you through the skills, so that you will learn and improve successfully in your professional life.
+I will assist you through the skills, so that you will learn and improve successfully in your professional life.

 Please visit my website for more information (https://synaptologica.com/), and send me emails with questions, comments or ideas (ideas@synaptologica.com).